andresgomezfrr/normalizer/docs/_posts/2017-02-14-stream-configuration.md

 The `funcs` is a JSON Array where you define different [functions](https://github.com/wizzie-io/normalizer/wiki/Functions) to transforms the stream.
 The **transformations are sequential** so the order when you are defining the functions is so important!!

 #### sinks
-The `funcs` is a JSON Array where you define sinks.
+The `sinks` is a JSON Array where you define sinks.
 You can define two types of sinks:

 * `kafka` : kafka sink is used to send the data into kafka topic.
 * `stream` :  stream sink is used to create a new stream that you can use later on the `streams` section.